-Homeschooling is not for every family.
-But every parent is a home educator.
+Homeschooling is not for every family, but every parent is a home educator.
 As a long-time homeschooler, now with a teen, I’ve learned a lot about learning, my child and myself.
 Here are some tips to help any family teach kids while at home.

 - Minimize Memorization: It’s more important to know how to find an answer than to know one.
-With facts and trivia at our fingertips, kids should learn how to search on the Internet, use an index and pick up a phone and ask.
+With facts and trivia at our fingertips, kids should learn how to search the Internet, use an index and pick up a phone and ask.

 - Let ’em Talk: An important life skill is the ability to engage people of all ages in conversation.
 Let your child give the waitress his order, ask the librarian for help, and develop a firm, traditional handshake.

-- Watch ’em Play: Not just at organized sporting events, but also when your kid is just hanging out with friends.
+- Watch ’em Play: Not just organized sporting events, but also when your kid is hanging out with friends.
 Does he laugh and smile?
 Does he appear comfortable in his own skin?
 You may see yourself in him, but let your child be himself.

 S.C.
 Torrington is a freelance writer.